eneliviu/Portofolio-1/README.md

 - The media files are inserted into reusable card objects that provide statistics functionality such as send-likes and download options.
     - The statistics (number of views and downloads) will be further used for ranking the content.
 - The page uses a masonry layout to create visually pleasent display of cards of different extents.
-- The cards can contain either images or video material.
+- The cards can contain either images and can be easily adjusted for video material.
     ![Gallery page](assets/images/readme-views/gallery-view-largescreen.webp)

 - After sending a like by clicking on the icon embedded in the figure, a confirmation massage is provided in the likes.html page that opens in a new tab  where the user has the option to navigate back to the gallery page.